Treehouse of Horror II: Reception

 In its original airing on Fox, the episode had a 12.1 Nielsen rating and was viewed in approximately 11.14 million homes.
 It finished the week ranked 39th.
 It was the highest rated show on Fox the week it aired, tied with In Living Color.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood praised the episode as "A marked improvement on the first, uneven Hallowe'en special.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, praised the episode as "A marked improvement on the first, uneven Hallowe'en special.
 All three tales succeed, with Bart's nightmare of gaining awesome powers being perhaps the most successful".
 Bill Gibron of DVD Verdict lauded the episode for having "wonderfully wild moments", especially "the parody of The Twilight Zone's 'It's a Good Life,' with Bart in the place of Billy Mumy's omnipresent monster".
 He gave the episode a score of 90 out of 100 a possible score.
 DVD Movie Guide's Colin Jacobson critiqued the episode as "not so hot their first couple of years", though he admitted that "the 1991 incarnation does top the original from 1990".
 However, he thought that "None of the three stories stands out as particularly excellent, though the monkey's paw one probably works the best.
 Chalk up this episode as a decent Halloween set."
 He thought the best quote was "Damn it Smithers, this isn't rocket science.
 It's brain surgery!"